jborichevskiy/up-and-to-the-right/content/posts/patch-19.md

 I’m staying with my parents in Roseville in my childhood bedroom.
 Five years ago I [flew to New York to build a startup](/posts/on-moving-away/).
 Twenty months ago I [drove to San Diego to escape covid](/posts/patch-notes-v9/#i-m-moving-to-san-diego).
 A year ago I heeded [an internet friend’s invitation to Huatulco](/posts/patch-16/#31-days-in-huatulco-oaxaca).
 Today I’m packing for Colorado, this time entirely at my own direction and with no one to receive or accompany me.

 Each return visit home makes it evident how much I have changed; those parts of me which stayed consistent; how much my [definition of home](/posts/patch-notes-v11/#where-is-home) has changed.
-Seeing my parents older and my siblings taller presents the passage of time in a frame impossible to ignore, set against the backdrop of familiar childhood pictures and ever-distant memories.
+Seeing my parents older and my siblings taller presents the passage of time in a frame impossible to ignore, set against the backdrop of familiar childhood pictures and memories growing ever-distant.

 Meeting old friends and exchanging stories offers a peek into parallel universes.
 A college degree.
 Marriage, a house, two kids and a dog.
 What if I had stayed?
 What if the club owner never introduced my ex and I?
 What if we had collided with another car instead of a ditch?
-A few boarding passes and meters of gravel road have defined the course of my life far more than any plans or intentions I ever laid.
+A few boarding passes and meters of gravel road have defined the course of my life more than any plans or maps I ever laid out.

 Yet here I am.
-Discovering more of who I am and what I find meaningful.
-Becoming better at calming down and listening to my body.
+Discovering more of who I am and what I find valuable and significant.
+Better at calming down and listening to my body.
 Meeting more friends who share similar hopes and visions; planting seeds together for future possibilities to emerge.
 Ever grateful for the people I've met, the stories I've heard, and sunsets I've seen.

 Life seems to be headed in the right direction but I can hardly claim credit for choosing the path  taken.
 I have only the faintest compass heading on where to go next.
 So on we go.